St Cuthberts Way

 St Cuthbert’s Way runs from Melrose Abbey in the Scottish Borders to the Holy Island of Lindisfarne off the coast of Northumberland in England.
 The route climbs over the fringes of the Eildon Hills before following stretches of the mighty River Tweed and the Roman Dere Street.
 It then passes Cessford Castle before a fine hill ridge is traversed en route to the attractive village of Kirk Yetholm.
 The route then skirts the northern edges of the Cheviot Hills to cross the border and descent to the fine old market town of Wooler.
 The final stretch crosses the Northumberland countryside for the dramatic finale across the causeway to Holy Island and its dramatic castle and ruined abbey.

 The route links several sites associated with St Cuthbert.
 He began his monastic career at Melrose Abbey from 650AD, and eventually became the Abbot at Lindisfarne.
-Following his death and beatification, in 875AD Lindisfarne was abandoned due to Viking Raids and St Cuthbert’s relics were rested at a cave whilst en route to safety – the cave is also visited along the route.
+Following his death and beatification, in 875AD Lindisfarne was abandoned due to Viking Raids and St Cuthbert’s relics were rested at a cave whilst en-route to safety – the cave is also visited along the route.

 The walk passes through attractive and varied countryside throughout its length; it can be done in four days or taken at a more leisurely pace by building in additional overnights.

-Cost per person:
+Prices per person:

-£675.00 per person 6 nights
+£725 per person 6 nights

-£775.00 per person for 7 nights
+£845 per person for 7 nights

-£845.00 per person for 8 nights
+£965 per person for 8 nights

-Single supplement: approx. £40 per night.
+Single room supplement: approx. £50 per night

 The 6 night option has overnights in Melrose, Jedburgh, Morebattle, Kirk Yeltholm, Woller and Lindesfarne making 3 days walking over 15 miles per day.